Untitled design (9).jpg

 Pärt Uusberg: Mis on inimene?

-Francisco Grau Vegara (arr.
-Alberto de la Paz): Mensaje de Paz
+Francisco Grau Vegara, arr.
+Alberto de la Paz: Mensaje de Paz

 Zanaida Robles: Kujichagulia

-Sergei Rachmaninoff (arr.
-Thomas Beveridge): Bogoroditse Devo
+Sergei Rachmaninoff, arr.
+Thomas Beveridge: Bogoroditse Devo

-Traditional Scottish: Auld Lang Syne
+Traditional Scottish, arr.
+Jo Goldsmith-Eteson (NEW COMMISSION): Auld Lang Syne

 Franz Biebl: Ave Maria